kaiachain/kaia-docs/docs/nodes/service-chain/service-chain.md

 ![](/img/nodes/sc_connection.png)

-Read the [Klaytn Scaling Solution](../../learn/scaling-solutions.md) for more details about the Service Chain.
+Read the [Kaia Scaling Solution](../../learn/scaling-solutions.md) for more details about the Service Chain.